itsmaxymoo/bc125py/README.md

 to disable it.
 This is easily reversible afterwards.
 If you are aware of a better way to work around TLP, please fork and submit a PR!

+### stdin/stdout

+The import, export, and shell subcommands may accept a single dash ( `-` ) as a filename to use stdin/stdout.
+In this mode, the `import` subcommand will write to stdout. `export` and `shell` will read from stdin.

 # Contributing